maheshmnj/django_app/Readme.md

 - `git remote remove origin`: Remove the remote repository from the local repository.
 - `git branch`: View the branches that are available locally.
 - `git branch <branch name>`: Creates a new branch.
 This branch is a copy of the current branch.
+- `git checkout <branch name>`: Switch to the specified branch and update the working directory.
+- `git checkout -b <branch name>`: Create a new branch and switch to it. (shortform for above two commands)

     ### commit messages